-Freya represented the Vanir gods, who lived in Vanaheim and took care of the weather.
+Freya represented the Vanir gods, who lived in Vanaheim and cared for the weather.
 No one ever knew where Vanaheim was located or what it looked like.

 She was considered the most beautiful of all the goddesses in the Norse pantheon.
-In German mythology, her name was Frigga, while in Scandinavian countries she was known as Freya or Vanadis, as an inhabitant of Vanaheim.
+In German mythology, her name was Frigga, while in Scandinavian countries, she was known as Freya or Vanadis, an inhabitant of Vanaheim.

 Associated with sex and lust, this beautiful goddess was not only admired by gods and goddesses but also sought by several giants and dwarves.

-In "Lokasenna" ("Loki's quarrel"), one of the poems of the Poetic Edda, Loki, the trickster god, accused Freya of having slept with all the gods and jötnar (commonly known as Giants), and even with her brother, Frey.
+In "Lokasenna" ("Loki's quarrel"), in one of the poems of the Poetic Edda, Loki, the trickster god, accused Freya of having slept with all the gods and jötnar (commonly known as Giants) and even with her brother, Frey.

-As a truly great personality, Freya had also other qualities.
-Often depicted wearing the usual flowing feminine garb, a corselet, and helmet, shield and spear, she was a martial minded goddess and a receiver of the slain.
-She collected the souls of heroes killed in battles and brought them to Valhalla, a majestic hall in Asgard, ruled by the god Odin.
-Half of the souls went to Odin and another half belonged to her.
+As a truly remarkable personality, Freya also had other qualities.
+She was often depicted wearing the usual flowing feminine garb, a corselet, helmet, shield, and spear.
+As a martial-minded goddess and a receiver of the slain, she collected the souls of heroes killed in battles and brought them to Valhalla, a majestic hall in Asgard, ruled by the god Odin.
+Half of the souls went to Odin, and another half belonged to her.
 In her realm, she also welcomed faithful, good wives and pure maidens who could accompany their lovers and husbands after death.

-Freya, the golden-haired and blue-eyed goddess, was sometimes considered as a personification of the earth.
+Freya, the golden-haired and blue-eyed goddess, was sometimes considered a personification of the earth.

 She was married to Odur, a symbol of the summer sun; she loved him and had two beautiful daughters with him: Hnoss and Gersemi.
-But once he left her and she had to search for him, traveling from land to land, using her amazing, magical and invaluable garment.
+But once he left her, she had to search for him, traveling from land to land, using her amazing, magical, and invaluable garment.